open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

       status: "True"
       type: Progressing
 ```

-The rollout manager compare the `desiredConfigSpecHash` of `ClusterManagementAddOn` and `ManagedClusterAddOn`, update the
-`desiredConfigSpecHash` of `ManagedClusterAddOnStatus`.

 Since the rollout strategy type is `RollingUpdate`, the rollout manager will first pick 25% of the clusters to do the update.